microchip-pic-avr-examples/attiny1627-analog-demo-mplab-mcc/README.md

 To switch the set gain, the input signal from SW0 is debounced by a CCL.
 The rising edge interrupt from the CCL wakes the microcontroller to:

-1. Stop the RTC
+1. Stop the RTC.
-2. Modify the gain of the PGA (1x, 2x, 4x, 8x, 16x, then repeat)
+2. Modify the gain of the PGA (1x, 2x, 4x, 8x, 16x, then repeat).
-3. Print the new gain to the terminal
+3. Print the new gain to the terminal.
-4. Restart the RTC
+4. Restart the RTC.
-5. Return to Standby Sleep
+5. Return to Standby Sleep.

 ## Summary
 This demo has demonstrated the PGA functionality of the ADC to acquire small signals in the ATtiny1627 family of microcontrollers.